 Upcoming Training Opportunities

-MOVA hosts a variety of training opportunities via Zoom throughout the year.
+MOVA hosts a variety of training opportunities, mostly via Zoom, throughout the year.
 All upcoming training opportunities will be posted here.
 Please note that registration is required for all trainings and events.

 If you have any questions or to request a reasonable accommodation, including language access, for any of our virtual convenings, please contact MOVA at MOVA@mass.gov.
 Reasonable accommodations will be provided upon request with reasonable advance notice.
 All accommodation requests must be received at least two weeks in advance of the session.
 Requests will be handled based upon the availability of service(s) and updates will be provided as we work to secure your request.